gjospin/scripts/README.md

 trimmed files (adaptor contamination removed) and merged files (if the reads overlap, they will get merged and modify the headers to be qiime ready).
 It automatically detects the illumina nomenclature for index files.
+Samples are demultiplexed 96 at a time by default.
+The script will loop until all samples are processed.

 ## Required software